What If... Thor Were an Only Child?: Writing

 In the episode's alternate storyline, Thor adopts a party lifestyle instead of becoming a serious superhero as the God of Thunder due to never being raised alongside his adoptive brother Loki.
 The story, less serious than other of the season's episodes, was inspired by the party and romantic comedy films from the 1980s and 1990s.
 A fan of Thor's romantic relationship with Jane Foster, Bradley wanted to play with their love story without the "framework of tragedy".
 She also noted how Loki's lack of presence during Thor's growth, due to the mischievous Loki always making Thor look like a well-behaved son, would affect Thor, without his adoptive brother dragging him to trouble, making him less interested in becoming King of Asgard.
 Andrews felt that the episode reinvents a totally different Thor to the comedic one seen in Thor: Ragnarok (2017) and Avengers: Endgame (2019).
 Unlike the show's fourth episode, Bradley considered this episode's plot to be "less tragic", being more "fun and silly".
 This version of Thor was marketed as "Party Thor".
 Bradley chose to pair up Darcy Lewis and Howard the Duck while performing the scratch track for Lewis' voice, given her ability to imitate Lewis and her love for Howard and voice actor Seth Green.
+Their storyline is continued in the third season episode "What If...
+Howard the Duck Got Hitched?".
+Hela was considered to appear in the episode, but Bradley and story editor Matthew Chauncey felt the character would not fit the tone of this episode, instead saving the character for her own episode that would be part of the second season.